BenjaminTietz/BenjaminTietz/README.md

 ## What I'm Currently Learning 📚

 **Specific technologies/tools/frameworks:**
-I'm currently learning the intricacies of Angular and TypeScript to build powerful and scalable front-end applications.
+I am currently learning the basics of Python and the Django framework, and am currently building a simple chat application.

 **Best practices and principles:**
 I'm deepening my understanding of modern front-end development techniques and practices, including responsive design and web accessibility.

 ## I'm currently working on 🛠
-Build a Slack Clone with Angular & Firebase <br><br>
+Building a simple chat application with Python & Django.<br><br>

 - 👨‍💻 Some of my projects are available at <a href="https://benjamin-tietz.com" title="Benjamin Tietz Portfolio">
     Benjamin Tietz Portfolio